rekalogika/rekalogika.dev/docs/rekapager/07-batch-processing.md

 :::tip Protip

-You should always use keyset pagination for batch processing large amounts of data residing in a database.
-Offset pagination will become slower as the offset increases.
+You should always use keyset pagination for batch processing.
+With offset pagination you risk missing items, or processing the same items multiple times, if the underlying data changes while you are processing it.

 :::